stapletonsl/data-wrangling-intro/data-wrangling-intro-for-hass-6.md

 Select `Edit Cells > Transform ...`    This will open a window in which you can enter a GREL expression.
 An expression is a combination of the command you will be using, plus the arguments you will be using to modify the command, i.e. the values that will be changed.

-In the Expression box, type `value.replace("(","")` to remove all left brackets by replacing them with nothing.
+In the Expression box, type ``value.replace("(", "")` to remove all left brackets by replacing them with nothing.

 The syntax is `command`, then, within round brackets, the value being replaced inside quote marks, then a comma, and then the value it is being replaced with, also inside quote marks.
 In this case, the second value is empty since we want to remove the bracket, i.e. replace the bracket with nothing.
 You do not need to add any spaces within the expression.
-If you do, and they appear inside the quote marks, they will be added or removed, depending on where they appear.
+If you do, and they appear inside the quote marks, they will be added or removed, depending on within which set of values they appear.

-You can use single or double quotes when forming expressions - what matters is that sets must match, i.e. if you start with a double quite, you must close with a double quote.
+You can use single or double quotes when forming expressions - what matters is that sets must match, i.e. if you start with a double quote, you must close with a double quote.

 The **Preview** screen will display on the left the cell value as it is before transformation, and on the right, what the value will be after the expression has run.
 This allows you to correct any errors in writing the expression, e.g., adding spaces where they are not needed, using unmatching quote marks.
 Click OK.